cose-wg/draft-ietf-cose-hash-envelope/draft-ietf-cose-hash-envelope.md

 ## Choice of Hash Function

-It is RECOMMENDED to align the strength of the chosen hash function to the strength of the chosen signature algorithm.
+The hash/signature algorithm combination is RECOMMENDED to be equal or stronger to that of the payload hash algorithm.
-For example, when signing with ECDSA using P-256 and SHA-256, use SHA-256 to hash the payload.
+For example, if the payload was produced with SHA-256, and is signed with ECDSA, use at least P-256 and SHA-256.
 Note that when using a pre-hash algorithm, the algorithm SHOULD be registered in the IANA COSE Algorithms registry, and should be distinguishable from non-pre hash variants that may also be present.

 ## COSE_Encrypt